NOM-Network/Melba-Toaster/README.md

-# Melba Toaster
+# Toaster

-This is the presentation part of NOM Network's VTuber **[Melba Toast](https://www.twitch.tv/melbathetoast/)**.
+This is the presentation part of NOM Network's AI VTuber **[Melba Toast](https://www.twitch.tv/melbathetoast/)**.

-Written using [Godot](https://godotengine.org/) and GDScript, this program allows the Melba Toast model to speak, show animations, have expressions and such, driven by the backend.
-Includes the Control Panel.
+Written using [Godot](https://godotengine.org/) and GDScript, this program allows Melba Toast's model to speak, show animations, have expressions and such, driven by the backend.
+Includes the Control Panel, which can be used to drive the model, OBS Studio and moderate incoming speech.

 Communication with the backend follows [this API schema](API_SCHEMA.md).